 - Patrons are responsible for all costs associated with a project regardless of their satisfaction with the results.

-- All material costs are broken down and posted in the makerspace.
-An acceptable materials list is also available for every machine if you would like to bring your own at no cost.
+- All material costs are broken down and posted in the Makerspace.
+If you would like to bring in your own materials, contact the Makerspace Librarian for acceptable materials.

 - Payments must be made before the patron may take the project out of the building.